docker/docs/storage/storagedriver/select-storage-driver.md

    filesystem being configured correctly.
  * The `vfs` storage driver is intended for testing purposes, and for situations where no copy-on-write filesystem can be used.
-Performance of this storage driver is poor, and not generally recommended for production use.
+Performance of this storage driver is poor, and is not generally recommended for production use.

 Docker's source code defines the selection order.
 You can see the order at [the source code for Docker CE {{ site.docker_ce_stable_version }}](https://github.com/docker/docker-ce/blob/{{ site.docker_ce_stable_version }}/components/engine/daemon/graphdriver/driver_linux.go#L50)

-You can use the branch selector at the top of the file viewer to choose a different branch, if you run a different version of Docker.
+If you run a different version of Docker, you can use the branch selector at the top of the file viewer to choose a different branch.
 {: id="storage-driver-order" }

 Some storage drivers require you to use a specific format for the backing filesystem.
 If you have external requirements to use a specific backing filesystem, this may limit your choices.
 See [Supported backing filesystems](#supported-backing-filesystems).

-After you have narrowed down which storage drivers you can choose from, your choice are determined by the characteristics of your workload and the level of stability you need.
-See [Other considerations](#other-considerations) for help making the final decision.
+After you have narrowed down which storage drivers you can choose from, your choice is determined by the characteristics of your workload and the level of stability you need.
+See [Other considerations](#other-considerations) for help in making the final decision.

 > ***NOTE***: Your choice may be limited by your Docker edition, operating system, and distribution.
 > For instance, `aufs` is only supported on Ubuntu and Debian, and may require extra packages